Welcome! Please see the video on the left on my VEGAN YOUTUBE CHANNEL. I'm excited to step up and fight for the animals!

 There are a number of reasons to go vegan such as health, world hunger and climate change.
 My biggest most personal reason is my love of animals.
 I have always considered myself an animal lover.
 As a child I would collect dead animals on the side of the road or in the woods and proceed to have a full blown funeral.
 In general, most people consider themselves good compassionate people and many like myself think of themselves as animal lovers.
 But we’re also creatures of habit and tradition.
 This is how we have always done things so that’s how it is.
 Throughout history this has been the rationale to resist change.

 It’s actually very hard to be positive when talking about veganism and animal rights.
 I imagine people who fought for causes such as civil rights and women’s rights faced this challenge.
 If everything is just fine and wonderful the way it is why change at all?
 Why not just stick with the status quo?
 There is a specific difference with animal rights…they can’t speak for themselves.
 These groups in the past may have been disempowered and marginalized but they literally had voices.
 The animals can’t speak but still have the same capacity for pain that we do.
 So after all this struggle with the challenge Daryn has given me these are just some of the positive reasons to go vegan for me personally:

-1.Going vegan will mean I will save an average of 35 animals lives per year.
+1.Going vegan will mean I will save an average of 35 animals lives per year (a conservative number).
 That’s over 1000 per decade!

-3.Going vegan will lower my risk of heart disease, cancer, diabetes and stroke.
+3.Going vegan will significantly lower my risk of heart disease, cancer, diabetes and stroke.

 4.Going vegan will save energy.
 A Cornell study found that producing animal-based protein requires eight times more fossil-fuel energy than creating plant-based protein.